Skip to Content

 Verdict for Harnesses

 Labradors aren’t the tough breed that can withstand repeated collar-tugging.
-While some trainers make arguments for collars, they are almost exclusively positioned as okay for larger dogs with stronger necks.
+While some trainers argue for collars, they are almost exclusively positioned as okay for larger dogs with stronger necks.

-I do not mention this to sign-off on such arguments but only to highlight that even collar advocates don’t believe that it’s a good idea to use a collar for walking your Lab on a lead.
+I do not mention this to endorse such arguments, but only to highlight that even collar advocates don’t believe it’s a good idea to use a collar for walking your Lab on a lead.
 This makes a harness your only option when out walking.

-So, while I can empathize with owners looking to avoid having their dog on any sort of restricting device, Labradors’ natural tendency to get excited due to their overwhelming friendliness makes it impossible to bet on their discipline.
+While I can empathize with owners looking to avoid having their dogs on any restricting device, Labradors’ natural tendency to get excited due to their overwhelming friendliness makes it impossible to bet on their discipline.

 No matter how much you train your Lab pup, everything changes once he’s out and interacting with various stimuli and distractions.
 Fortunately, if you put your Lab in a harness early enough, you won’t need to worry about issues down the line.